HomeArduinoCore TutorialsArduino Serial Communication Tutorial

 Serial.print("You sent: ");

-Serial.println(receivedChar); // Echo back the received character
+Serial.println(receivedChar); // Echo it back to the PC

 }